AhmedLimem/Digital-control-of-Electronics-converters/README.md

 1/ Install Arduino IDE software

 2/ Add Timers and Display libraries in Arduino IDE:
-- go to "Sketch" menu
+- Go to "Sketch" menu
-- then menu "Include Library"
+- Then menu "Include Library"
-- click "Add .ZIP Library.."
+- Click "Add .ZIP Library.."

 Note: All needed Libraries are in the folder "arduino_libraries"

 ## Collaborators